Danny White

-Wilford Daniel White (born February 9, 1952) is an American former professional football player and coach.
-He played as a quarterback and punter for the Dallas Cowboys in the National Football League (NFL).
-He later coached in the Arena Football League (AFL).
+Wilford Daniel White (born February 9, 1952) is an American former professional football player who was a quarterback and punter for 13 seasons with the Dallas Cowboys of the National Football League (NFL).
+He was the third major franchise quarterback in Cowboys history, following Roger Staubach and Don Meredith.
+White was 62–30 as a starter, was a second team All-Pro selection in 1982, and led the Cowboys to five playoff appearances, with three consecutive appearances in the NFC Championship game from 1980 to 1982.
+White was also among the last Cowboys quarterbacks in the Tom Landry era, alongside 1988 starter Steve Pelluer.

+Upon his retirement, White coached in the Arena Football League (AFL).
 He has been the color commentator for Cowboys games on Compass Media Networks' America's Team Radio Network since the 2011 season.
-He played college football at Arizona State University.
+He played college football for the Arizona State Sun Devils.

-Early years
+Early life

 A graduate of Westwood High School in Mesa, Arizona, White did not receive a lot of notice while being the starter at quarterback, due to his perception as a better baseball prospect.

 Frank Kush, then the football head coach at Arizona State University, helped convince Bobby Winkles, the school's baseball coach, to sign White to a scholarship with the provision that he would also play punter for the football team.
 During those early years Kush gave him a chance to improve his skills as a quarterback, which eventually would lead him to become the starter midway through his sophomore season, ending up throwing for six touchdowns in a game against the University of New Mexico.

 White went on to have a stellar career as a quarterback and punter, compiling a 32–4 record, winning three Fiesta Bowls, setting seven NCAA passing records and being named an All-American in 1973, when he led the nation's second rated total offense.
 He finished with 6,717 passing yards, 64 touchdowns, 42 interceptions and averaged 41.7 yards per punt.

 Besides having his jersey retired, he was inducted into the College Football Hall of Fame, the State of Arizona Sports Hall of Fame, and the Arizona State University Athletics Hall of Fame.
 In 2000, he was named Arizona Athlete of the Century by the Arizona Republic.
 He also was an inaugural member of Dunham and Miller Hall of Fame.

 On October 29, 2010, White was honored, along with other Sun Devil Quarterbacks, at a Legends Luncheon hosted by the Arizona State University Alumni Association and Sun Devil Club.
 Other honorees included John F. Goodman, Andrew Walter, and Jake Plummer.